How to buy a house on Skopelos (March 2019)

 To get a tax number; what documents are needed

-*You also need to fill out a questionnaire here at the bank on Skopelos which has to do with your income in Greece etc.
+*You also need to fill out a questionnaire here at the bank on Skopelos which has to do with your income, what the money in the bank account is used for etc.

 * At the moment the only bank on Skopelos is the National bank of Greece.